Norway national cricket team: History

 In 2005 Norway won the European Affiliates Championship, the equivalent of the ECC Trophy.
 They once again won the tournament without losing a game, and again qualified for Division Two of the European Championship in 2006.
 They won the tournament, beating debutants Jersey in the final after losing to them in the group stage.
 This gave Norway a place in Division One for the first time in 2008 and earned them a place in Division Five of the World Cricket League.

 In May 2008, Norway travelled to Jersey to take part in the Division Five tournament.
 Although they beat Vanuatu in Group A, it was the team's only group stage win and with four loses they failed to make the semi-finals.
 Norway finished ninth overall after defeating the Bahamas and then Japan in positional playoff matches.
 With only the top two from this tournament qualifying for Division Four in Tanzania later in the year, Norway missed out on the chance to take their 2011 World Cup dream any further.

 In July 2008, Norway met the top nations of European cricket when they participated in Division One of the European Championship.
 The Norwegians finished sixth overall in the six-team tournament, beaten convincingly in four of their matches – against Denmark, Ireland, the Netherlands, and Scotland – whilst their match against Italy was abandoned owing to rain.

 In August 2009, Norway travelled to Singapore to compete in Division Six of the World Cricket League.
 They won only one of five group matches and finished sixth overall after losing a positional playoff to Botswana.
 As a result, Norway were relegated to Division Seven.

 In May 2011, Norway travelled to Botswana for Division Seven of the World Cricket League and their relatively poor performances at ICC events continued as they finished fifth overall, although they did beat Japan in a group match and then a positional playoff.
 Fifth place saw Norway relegated to Division Eight of the World Cricket League.

-However, by the end of year 2011 a drastic change in team performance was observed World Cricket League, mainly due to the inclusion of a number of new, younger, and fitter players.
+However, by the end of year 2011 a drastic change in team performance was observed in the World Cricket League, mainly due to the inclusion of a number of new, younger, and fitter players.
 Under the captaincy of Rakesh the team went on to win several qualifying rounds and titles in games against higher or similarly ranked teams, such as Japan.
 In June 2012, in the World Cricket League, the team gained the top spot in the shortest format of the game, with amazing reformations in the field.
-This success won Norway a spot in another ICC qualifier event, potentially securing them a place in the T20 World Cup Competition.
+This success won Norway a spot in another ICC qualifier event, potentially securing them a place in the T20 World Cup competition.

-In 2013 the team competed in the 2013 ICC European T20 Championship Division One in England where they finished in 8th place, securing wins over Sweden and Gibraltar.
+In 2013 the team competed in the 2013 ICC European T20 Championship Division One in England; they finished in 8th place, securing wins over Sweden and Gibraltar.

-In 2014, Norway started their tour with their first game being against Old Southendian and Southchurch cricket club on 21 June.
+In 2014, Norway started their tour; their first game was against Old Southendian and Southchurch cricket club on 21 June.
 They lost this T20 match by four runs.